 How Will I Balance Everything?

-This seems to be the #1 question from moms.
-You are already juggling so much, and the thought of adding one more thing may seem impossible, but with a little extra effort when it comes to planning and organizing, you can make going back to college as an adult all work.
+How to balance everything seems to be a main concern of moms.
+You are already juggling so much, and the thought of adding one more thing may seem impossible, but with a little extra effort when it comes to planning and organizing, you can make going back to college as an adult work.

 You don’t have to jump into the deep end right away.
 You can ease in by enrolling as a part-time, online student and taking a few courses that you can complete at your own pace.